Online Instructor Training

 The games are the structure behind the fun in the Rabble games.
 It’s critical that you understand and are able to explain the rules precisely and clearly.
 Otherwise your games will move slowly and there will be confusion amongst players.

-Understanding the rules doesn’t mean that you can explain the rules to others clearly.
+– Understanding the rules doesn’t mean that you can explain the rules to others clearly.
 Players can feel uncomfortable or uneasy if they don’t understand the rules.
-So you need to understand them yourselves, but also to be able to explain them clearly and concisely.
+So you don’t only need to understand them yourselves, but also to be able to explain them clearly and concisely.

 Use the Rabble explanation structure in every game that you explain.